Birkbeck/mapping-museums/README.md

 ## Project description

-Mapping Museums is a four year research project funded by the Arts and Humanities Research Council.
+Mapping Museums is a four year research project funded by the Arts and Humanities Research Council (AHRC) ([funding link](https://gtr.ukri.org/projects?ref=AH%2FN007042%2F1)).
 It is based in the Department of History of Art and the Department of Computer Science and Information Systems at Birkbeck, University of London.

 The research team:
 - collected and validated data on over 4,000 museums